How to Choose The Best Algorithm for Your Applied AI & ML Solution

 b) If the business objective is Operational or Strategic?

-c) How will be the model implemented to solve the business problem?
+c) How will the model be implemented to solve the business problem?

 d) Does the algorithm’s capability match with requirements to solve the business problem?